 • Click Close to get back to the document screen.

 ☼ You can create a vertical toolbar with text labels (instead of graphic icons) to quickly access your favorite folders, templates, and files.
-See How to Create a Vertical Toolbar with Text Buttons to Access Your Favorite Folders, Templates and Files (a PDF document; 08/27/07, 140Kb).
+See How to Create a Vertical Toolbar with Text Buttons to Access Your Favorite Folders, Templates and Files (click to download PDF document, 8 pages).

 First ... what do you want to do?